-The longest historic covered bridge in the USA.
+The longest (clear span) historic covered bridge in the USA.

 (National Register of Historic Places).

-The original contract calls for a clear span (abutment to abutment) length of 431'10" with 14'1" overhangs on each end for a total length of 460'.
+The original contract calls for a clear span (the three spans plus the two tiers--details on first frame of highlights page) length of 431'10" with 14'1" overhangs on each end for a total length of 460'.

 Spans the East Fork of the White River.